 J. M. Yolene Vaval Suréna, MPH ’81

-For decades of on-the-ground work addressing public health challenges and disaster response in
+For decades of on-the-ground work addressing public health challenges and disaster response in her native Haiti.

 Day Six after the 2010 earthquake in Haiti, we were tired, food was scarce, and we had been sleeping on small mattresses outside for only a few hours at a time.
 The city smelled bad, flies were all over the place, and we were threatened with rain.
 The teams were showing signs of exhaustion.

 Around 6:45 am, I dropped a medical team at a hospital and congratulated the night shift for its work,